brownbeardeveloper/pef-reader-SE-version/README.md

 ### 2.0.1 (Latest Version)
   - Changed from saving the row position by clicking on it to automatically saving the page position.
+  - Improved GUI for better accessibility.
+  - Optimized for mobile view.
+  - Added a Contact Us page.
+  - Added a file dropzone element to the upload-file component.

 ### 2.0.0
   - Implemented as a React app.